gwalkey/SQL-Agent-Repo/README.md

 Setup instructions in each Subfolder above
 1) Setup the Central SQL Server that will hold all the Alerts from all the other SQL Servers you want to monitor
-2) Setup the Monitored Servers Agents, install a single Agent Job that calls the Powershell script that drops the Alert info into the central table
+2) Setup the Monitored Servers by installing an Agent Job that calls the Powershell script passing the Alert info
-3) Use/Write your own SSRS/PowerBI report to surface the global alerts
+3) Use My/Write your own SSRS/PowerBI reports to surface your SQL Estate-Wide alerts

 All Code is Powershell, TSQL